 If you wish to modify the design example directory path or name from the defaults

 alt_e50_0_example_design), browse to the new path and type the new design

 example directory name (<design_example_dir>).

-Refer to the KDB Answer How do I compensate for the
+Refer to the KDB Answer How do I

-clock? for a workaround you should apply in the hardware_test_design directory in the .sdc file.
+reference clock? for a workaround you should apply in the hardware_test_design directory in the .sdc file.

 Note: You must consult this KDB Answer because the RX path in the 50GbE IP core includes cascaded PLLs.
-Therefore, the IP core clocks
+Therefore, the

-software releases in which the workaround is necessary.
+clarifies the software releases in which the workaround is necessary.